cmeiklejohn/kubernetes-hello-world-example/Azure/Task.md

 Make sure that the container status is "Running".

-If you see "ImagePullBackoff", your image could not be pulled.
+- If you see "ImagePullBackoff", your image could not be pulled.
 You may have specified the image name incorrectly.
 Follow step 6 and return to step 4.
+- If you see "ErrImgPull", your image could not be pulled because your cluster does not have permissions to the images inside of the container registry.
+You may need to search for how to grant access from ACR to your AKS cluster.
+Follow step 6, grant any required permissions, and return to step 4 to try again.

 **6. Remove the deployment and service.**